Index / Notes / Problem Statement

 Three causes account for almost all of it.

 Prompt-template silent edits.
-A team adds a new instruction to the system prompt to fix a one-off complaint ("don't predict 25 vs 50 bps") and forgets to remove or revisit it three months later.
-After ten such edits the prompt no longer reads like the original persona — it reads like a list of patches over a persona, and the model averages the patches into its output.
-Without a version-pinned prompt under source control, this is invisible to everyone except long-time readers.
+A team adds an instruction to the system prompt to fix a one-off complaint ("don't predict 25 vs 50 bps") and forgets to revisit it three months later.
+After ten such edits, the prompt reads like a list of patches stacked on a persona.
+The model averages the patches into its output.
+Without a version-pinned prompt under source control, the drift is invisible to everyone except long-time readers.

 Provider model updates.
-A frontier-model provider ships a new minor version that better follows instructions in some axes and worse in others.
-Your persona prompt was tuned against the previous version and now over-corrects in a different direction.
-Anthropic, OpenAI, and Google all ship these updates regularly; the change-logs are honest about behavior changes but do not specify how a given persona prompt will behave under the new model.
+A frontier-model provider ships a new minor version that follows instructions better on some axes and worse on others.
+You tuned your persona prompt against the previous version.
+The new model over-corrects in a different direction.
+Anthropic, OpenAI, and Google all ship these updates on a rolling schedule.
+The change-logs name the behavior changes but don't predict how a given persona prompt will respond to the new model.
 Persona drift is downstream of model versioning.

 Self-reinforcing feedback loops.
-When an AI agent's prompt context includes its own past articles (a common pattern for persona consistency — "here's what you wrote last week, write the next one in the same voice"), small biases compound.
-If an early piece used a specific phrasing once ("the labor market remains the leading indicator"), and the next piece picks that phrase up because it's in the context window, by week ten that phrase appears in every piece and the persona has invented a verbal tic that wasn't in the original spec.
+When an AI agent's prompt context includes its own past articles (a common pattern for persona consistency: "here's what you wrote last week, write the next one in the same voice"), small biases compound.
+If an early piece uses a specific phrasing once ("the labor market remains the leading indicator") and the next piece picks that phrase up from the context window, by week ten the phrase appears in every piece.
+The persona has invented a verbal tic that wasn't in the original spec.

 How do production teams handle it in 2026?

-Three mitigations show up consistently in serious AI content operations.
+Three mitigations show up in production AI content operations.

 Snapshot evaluation against gold exemplars.
-A small set of fixed-input scenarios (here is an FOMC release, write the take; here is an earnings call transcript, write the analysis) gets re-run weekly or monthly against the live persona.
-Outputs are diffed against prior snapshots — not for textual identity (LLMs are stochastic) but for structural and stylistic invariants.
-Article length stays in a band.
-Citation density stays in a band.
-Vocabulary distribution doesn't drift more than a small percentage.
-An LLM-as-judge prompt scores the new output against the persona spec on a 1-5 rubric.
-When a metric regresses, the team investigates before the next reader notices.
+The team runs a small set of fixed-input scenarios (here is an FOMC release, write the take; here is an earnings call, write the analysis) against the live persona on a weekly or monthly schedule.
+The team diffs outputs against prior snapshots for structural and stylistic invariants, not for textual identity (LLMs are stochastic).
+Article length stays in a band, citation density stays in a band, and vocabulary distribution stays within a small percentage.
+An LLM-as-judge prompt scores each new output against the persona spec on a 1-5 rubric.
+When a metric regresses, the team investigates before readers notice.

 Frozen system prompts under version control.
-The system prompt + few-shot exemplars + persona spec doc lives in source control alongside the application code.
+The system prompt, few-shot exemplars, and persona spec doc live in source control alongside the application code.
 Every change is a PR with a diff.
 No one edits the prompt in a hosted UI and forgets to commit.
 When voice regresses, git log is the first place to look.
-Mature teams further pin the model version explicitly and treat provider model updates as scheduled migrations: read the change-log, run the snapshot eval against the new model, decide whether to upgrade.
+Mature teams pin the model version and treat provider model updates as scheduled migrations: read the change-log, run the snapshot eval against the new model, decide whether to upgrade.

 Persona spec documents.
-A short markdown file ("biases — labor market over inflation; never says 25 vs 50 bps; cautious about overreading the dot plot") that codifies the things the persona always does and never does.
-The spec is referenced in the system prompt at runtime and reviewed periodically by humans.
-It is the document that lets a writer who is not the original author of the persona understand and maintain it.
+A short markdown file ("biases: labor market over inflation; never says 25 vs 50 bps; cautious about overreading the dot plot") codifies what the persona always does and never does.
+The application loads the spec into the system prompt at runtime.
+Humans review it on a cadence.
+The next writer who picks up the persona reads the spec in five minutes and knows the rules.

-A common pattern at v1 of any new persona: hand-curated few-shot exemplars (3-5 articles in the persona's voice, written by a human and inserted as conversation turns before the real model call) anchor the voice while there is no real publication history to read back.
-Once the persona has 10+ published pieces, teams migrate to a self-read pattern — the agent reads its own most recent output as part of the context for writing the next piece.
+A common pattern at v1: hand-curated few-shot exemplars (3-5 articles in the persona's voice, written by a human and inserted as conversation turns before the real model call) anchor the voice while there is no real publication history to read back.
+Once the persona has 10+ published pieces, teams migrate to a self-read pattern.
+The agent reads its own most recent output as part of the context for writing the next piece.
 The hybrid pattern (few-shot at v1, self-read at v2) is now standard.

 What tooling supports this in 2026?

-The LLM-ops landscape has matured around the snapshot-eval and prompt-versioning patterns.
+LLM-ops tooling has matured around the snapshot-eval and prompt-versioning patterns.
 Most production teams pick from a short list:

-Frozen-persona advocates argue that consistency is what readers pay for and what makes a persona-driven product different from a generic AI summarizer.
-The persona is a brand; brands persist.
+Frozen-persona advocates argue consistency is what readers pay for and what makes a persona-driven product different from a generic AI summarizer.
+A persona functions as a brand, and brands persist.

-Evolve-with-beat advocates argue that a Fed analyst writing in 2025 should not sound exactly like one writing in 2030, because the macro regime, the institutional players, and the language of the field will all have shifted.
-A persona frozen against a five-year-old prompt becomes a period piece — readable but no longer authoritative.
+Evolve-with-beat advocates argue a Fed analyst writing in 2025 should not sound like one writing in 2030, because the macro regime, the institutional players, and the language of the field will all have shifted by then.
+A persona frozen against a five-year-old prompt becomes a period piece: readable but no longer authoritative.

 The field has no consensus, and neither answer is obviously right.
-The pragmatic v1 answer most teams ship is "frozen persona for the first year, revisit explicitly when the question becomes load-bearing."
+Most teams ship the pragmatic v1 answer: frozen persona for the first year, revisit when the question becomes load-bearing.
 That defers the harder discussion until there is real publication history to evaluate the trade-off against.

 What this means if you're building one